 The controversial new vSphere 5 licensing model, in reality, was probably the fairest model that VMware could have chosen.
-And with meticulous planning and management,
+And with meticulous planning and management, most IT shops can ensure that their VMware licensing costs won’t go up.

 With vSphere 5, VMware moved to per-socket licensing with a set amount of virtual RAM (vRAM) tied to each license.
 The vRAM entitlements are pooled in vCenter Server and distributed among powered-on virtual machines (VMs).